 The plaster over the exterior door has bulged (image 32) by half a centimetre between the picture rail and top of the door, so I'll be looking at what has caused this.
 There's a solid limestone lintel on the outside with some minor hairline cracks down each side but I'll be able to get a better idea when the plaster inside is gone.

 31. Cracks over the internal doorway.

 Cracks also run along where the ceiling and longer walls meet.
 This part of the ceiling is quite robust due to the lath ends running through and resting on top of the stone wall.
 Crown cornice will cover those cracks and it may be better to leave them open.

 32. Bulge in the plaster over the external doorway.

-To adjust for the 1983 wall lining, deeper jamb extensions and a deeper stool were added.
-Fortunately, the deeper versions were simply attached over the top of the originals which are still there to be restored.
+To adjust for the 1983 wall lining, a deeper stool (a carpentry term for the interior window sill - to differentiate it from the exterior window sill) and deeper jamb extensions were added over the top of the originals, which are still there to be restored.

 The original stool had it's nose trimmed off back to the level of the gyproc sheeting so one of my first tasks will be to add and shape a new nose piece.